The Florida Freedom of Information Act and Its Importance to Running a Background Check

 The intent of the Florida Open Meetings law, as it became known, was to ensure that parents could have a say in their school district's decision ( for example, changing the sexual education curriculum); or for affected residents to attend the meeting discussing a possible shopping mall to be built in their neighborhood.

 The final piece in Florida's FOIA puzzle fell into place in the early 1990's.
 That's when the scope of the state's Freedom of Information Act was clarified and expanded to include the three branches of state government: legislative, executive, and judicial.

 Utilizing the Freedom of Information Act to Obtain Vital Public and Legal Information

 Many times people understand that they have access to this kind of information, but have no idea how to access it.
-Let’s say, for example, you work in Broward County, and you would like to check and see if someone has a criminal background in the same county.
-Lucky for you, the county clerk’s office has organized Broward County public records and indexed them at this website http://www.clerk-17th-flcourts.org/Clerkwebsite/BCCOC2/PASystemTransfer/CourtTypeSelection.aspx?Destination=CaseSearch.aspx, and all you have to do is choose either criminal or civil records to search.
+Let's say, for example, you work in Broward County, and you would like to check and see if someone has a criminal background in the same county.
+Lucky for you, the county Clerk of Court has organized Broward County public records and indexed them on their website at https://www.broward.org/RecordsTaxesTreasury/Records/Pages/PublicRecordsSearch.aspx.
+All you have to do is choose either criminal or civil records to search.

 But that is by no means the limits of the Florida FOIA.
 You can use it to request information on just about any kind of meeting you can think of, from water district meeting notes to information about what actions private organizations are recommending your public agencies to take.